Fall Novel Writing Workshop

 Fees and Schedule

 Your fee covers a double occupancy room, all meals, your workshop, and all evening activities.
 Is that really all it costs?
 Yep!
-We partner with Wildacres Retreat, a non-profit center that strives to bring people together for the betterment of human connection and creativity at a price that makes it possible for as many people to attend who can.
+We partner with Wildacres Retreat non-profit center that strives to bring people together for the betterment of human connection and creativity at a price that makes it possible for as many people to attend who can.
 In keeping with that spirit and goal, we keep our prices for you low as well!

 Payment information:

-The balance of your fee will be due by August 31st (again, unless you get a late spot.)
+The balance of your fee will be due by September 1st (again, unless you get a late spot.)

-Missed deadlines could result in losing your spot with us.
 See the policies page for information about cancellations and refunds.

 Workshop Schedule

-Classes will meet once a day on Tuesday and Wednesday for about two and half hours.
+Classes will meet once a day on Friday and Saturday for about two and half hours.
 When your class isn’t in session you can use your time to write or enjoy the grounds.

 3:00-4:00 p.m.
 Check-in and get settled into your room